 A more complete description of the network is also available in:

 Rumelhart, D.E., McClelland, J.L., and the PDP research group (1986).Parallel Distributed Processing Volume 1: Foundations, MIT Press.

 The model was a landmark illustration of how simple networks of interconnected elements (artificial neurons, so to speak) can be organized so as to form a system that exhibits several crucial properties of human memory.

 Here is a list of all sorts of interesting places on the web:

 Not really.
 My philosophy about hobbies is embodied in this Andrew Carnegie quote:

 "My heart is in the work"

 I still remember the moment I first saw it engraved on the ceiling of Carnegie Mellon's Baker Hall and breaking out a sweat getting all anxious about finishing the Ph.D.
 I hadn't started yet.
+My concept of a vacation is when I am alone in my office while everybody thinks I am on vacation.
 In light of the above, here is another quote (from Lily Tomlin) I've grown to appreciate: